Compare Hokitika Car Rental Deals

 National Kiwi Centre

 The West Coast is one of the wettest parts of the country, but the National Kiwi Centre makes for the perfect outing on a rainy day.
 Located in the heart of Hokitika, it isn’t far at all from rental depots.

-Westland is home to the most critically endangered kiwi in New Zealand: the grey Rowi is in the Okarito forest and the brown/grey Tokoeka with a red tinge near Haast, of which only a few hundred each remain.
+Westland is home to the most critically endangered kiwi in New Zealand.
+The grey Rowi is in the Okarito forest while the brown/grey Tokoeka with a red tinge is found near Haast, but only a few hundred each remain.
 Predators such as dogs, cats and rats have decimated their populations, but the primary threat is the stoat, which eats kiwi eggs and kills kiwi chicks.

-Today, a conservation project called Operation Nest Egg monitors kiwi sanctuaries in Okarito and Haast, with eggs then taken to Willowbank sanctuary in Christchurch for hatching, and the chicks subsequently sent to pest free islands in the Marlborough Sounds and Otago.
+Today, a conservation project called Operation Nest Egg monitors kiwi sanctuaries in Okarito and Haast, with eggs then taken to Willowbank sanctuary in Christchurch for hatching.
+The chicks are subsequently sent to pest-free islands in the Marlborough Sounds and Otago.

-Despite its name, the kiwi centre also houses many other wildlife, both native and non local.
-For starters there are the giant eels that you can feed at 10am, noon and 3pm daily, who are up to 100 years old and weigh as much as 20 kg.
-There’s the giant weta, and the tuatara, aka the living dinosaur.
+Despite its name, the Kiwi Centre also houses many other types of wildlife, both native and non-local.
+For starters, there are the giant eels that you can feed at 10am, noon and 3pm daily.
+They are up to 100 years old and weigh as much as 20 kg.
+There’s the giant weta, and the tuatara (aka the living dinosaur).
 One male and one female live here, soaking up the sun in summer and hibernating in winter.
 An array of fish, frogs and turtles can also be seen in the tank.

 In the freshwater aquarium you’ll find crayfish, shrimps, whitebait, and both long- and short-finned eels.
 Plus, the indoor fishing lake (catch and release only) is another highlight.